drduh/YubiKey-Guide/README.md

 ## Create master key

     $ gpg --gen-key
-    gpg (GnuPG) 1.4.18; Copyright (C) 2014 Free Software Foundation, Inc.
-    This is free software: you are free to change and redistribute it.
-    There is NO WARRANTY, to the extent permitted by law.

     Please select what kind of key you want:
        (1) RSA and RSA (default)